danineamati/CS2_Sets/dneamati-cs2-week6/README.md

 the last philosopher cannot eat.
 Thus, only two philosophers can eat at a given time.

+Thus, maximize the number of seated philosophers with n - 1.
+Maximize the number of eating philosophers by seating the roof of half the philosophers.

 (Chandy) Why will an asymmetric start state prevent deadlock?

+We can see this clearly with contradiciton.
+Assume to the contrary that a symmetric start is possible.
+In this implementation, every philosopher will reach for his or her dirty LEFT fork.
+Since none of them have a RIGHT fork, they will all request for a right fork.
+Since all of the forks are dirty, the philosophers will clean his/her fork and hand it to his/her neighbor.
+Now everyone has one clean fork that they do not want to release.
+This is a deadlock.
+Therefore, a symmetric start is not possible and the state must start asymmetrically.